dleavitt/faraday-typhoeus/README.md

 ### TODO

 - [ ] Better tests for parallel functionality (can port them over from Typhoeus)
+- [ ] Support block-based configuration like other adapters
+- [ ] Refactor the adapter a bit to look more like other Faraday 2 adapters (use `connection` etc.)
 - [ ] Compression support
 - [ ] Reason-phrase parsing support